e-loue/pyke/README.txt

 EXAMPLES:

 Each example is in a separate subdirectory under the "examples" directory.
-Each example has a README file that explains how to run it.
+Each example has a README.txt file that explains how to run it.

 The family_relations example is a good place to start.
 It shows several solutions to the same problem.
 It also has an example of a few rule